-The Proposal is the part of your application that describes the research to be supported, and should focus on the assessment criteria of Project quality and innovation and Benefit and Impact.
+The Proposal is the part of your application that describes your proposed research.
+It should focus on the assessment criteria of Project quality and innovation and Benefit and Impact.

-- Provide sufficient background to clearly define the goals of the project. - Emphasise the significance, impact and innovation of the research. - Describe the significance and impact in the scientific domain. - Describe the significance and impact on society and industry partners (if applicable). - Be specific and concise. - Avoid broad general statements, such as "This research is significant to Australia".
+- Provide sufficient background to clearly define the goals of the project. - Emphasise the significance, impact and innovation of the research. - Describe the significance and impact in the scientific domain. - Describe the significance and impact on society and industry partners (if applicable). - Be specific and concise. - Avoid general statements, such as "This research is significant to Australia".